Frequently Asked Questions

 A Safety Stand-Down is a voluntary event for employers to talk directly to employees about safety.
-The Fall Prevention Safety Stand-Down focuses on Fall Hazards and reinforcing the importance of Fall Prevention.
+The National Safety Stand-Down to Prevent Falls in Construction focuses on Fall Hazards and reinforcing the importance of Fall Prevention.

 Companies can conduct a Safety Stand-Down by taking a break to have a toolbox talk or another safety activity such as conducting safety equipment inspections, developing rescue plans, or discussing job specific hazards.
 A Safety Stand-Down should provide an opportunity for employers and employees to talk about hazards, protective methods, and the company's safety policies, goals and expectations.